-On many mornings, I enjoy standing at the door and greeting students as they walk up the sidewalk to the doors of our school.
+I love greeting students as they arrive at school!
 Often they skip or run up to the entrance, with happy, eager faces.
 School is a place where they feel at home, they feel challenged, and they feel loved.

 We are proud of the school’s strong academic programs and innovative offerings.
 From the ever-energetic preschool, to our strong standardized testing scores, to our recent authorization to offer the International Baccalaureate Middle Years Program, St. Francis strives for excellence.
 Students experience the rigor of Singapore Math, the rich discussions prompted by the Great Books program, Spanish instruction from Preschool through 8th grade, and technology used everywhere to enrich learning.
 (And yes, they do learn cursive writing, too!)

 But the most important work that we do is to help students grow spiritually.

 St. Francis is an open, inclusive community where the Catholic faith is celebrated and shared.
 Some of our students have ancestors who immigrated here as far back as 1623, and others are new immigrants who arrived as recently as last summer.
 In total, more than 45 national heritages are represented in our student body.
 The diversity of our community is a great blessing.